isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_speedup14.html" width="110%" height="100%"></embed>

 ???
-Why does v13 python relative speedup (reusing calculations) seem so much better than C?
-Because if we look at v12 (memoisation), there is a 40x speedup for C whereas using python it actually slowed down the code.
+Why does v13 python relative speedup (reusing calculations) seem so much better than C++?
+Because if we look at v12 (memoisation), there is a 40x speedup for C++ whereas using python it actually slowed down the code.
 So that teaches us once again to measure instead of just rely on intuitions.

 Another interesting optimisation is v14 to reduce memory footprint.
-If we try to do it with maps in C, the manner more closely analogous to python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
+If we try to do it with maps in C++, the manner more closely analogous to python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
 This extra abstraction comes with a big performance hit for this kind of problems.

 ---